 It’s important for you to be aware of the rights you have in the US as an international student or scholar: the rights for US citizens and permanent residents are not the same as rights for people in non-immigrant statuses such as F-1 and F-2 or J-1 and J-2.
-Here are some basics for you to remember.

 Please note, content on this page is not intended as legal advice.
 For further guidance, we recommend you consult with an attorney.